Gcp 180808 051 Compressed For Web

 What is the best option for renting ski and snowboard equipment?

-YamaSport Rental is Skye Niseko’s in-house equipment rental store.
+YamaSport is Skye Niseko’s in-house equipment rental store.
 Located on the ground floor of the Annupuri building, YamaSport is exclusive to Skye Niseko guests.
 Rental equipment can be booked in advance.

 About Lift Passes